 We always enjoy visiting This is the Place Heritage Park.
 We visited This is the Place Heritage Park during the Winter Season last year.
 We have also attended the Candlelight Christmas event.
-This year we were able to visit during the kick off weekend for Baby Animal Days.
+This year we were able to visit during the weekend of the Baby Animal Celebration.
 There were a lot of fun activities going on, but most of them are always happening at this amazing state park.
 So get ready for Summer Season at This is the Place Heritage Park.

 We spent a lot of the day visiting the village.
 We love wandering through the different buildings and listening to the artisans teaching us about pioneer life.
 When we visited during the Winter Season, there were not nearly as many buildings and activities going on as when we went during the Summer Season.
 Most of the buildings were open with fun activities for the children.
 We loved going to school for a short lesson.
 Another favorite was learning how to do pioneer chores.
 Our boys even got to create patterns in the leather, but they didn’t want to live in the shop as apprentices and learn the trade.